AkaiMage/bibanon-stories-for-ereader/EReader/Damaged-Goods/Damaged-Goods.md

 <a id="chapter2c"></a>
 ## Thread 2C: (on /i/)

-_Note: The is a side post from the /i/ board in a thread for fanart of the nameless girl.
+_Note: This is a side post from the /i/ board in a thread for fanart of the nameless girl.
 Some posts from the original have been moved here for consistency._

 ### 17456001